Is weight loss easy? It could be. So, what’s the problem? Why doesn’t it feel that way to most people?

 - Use food as intended: We use food to celebrate, comfort and distract, and when we do that, weight loss remains a struggle.
-Learning to address non-food needs without food is an essential skill for reaching and maintaining your body’s ideal weight.
+Addressing non-food needs without food is essential for reaching and maintaining your body’s ideal weight.

 - Make it good: How consistent would you be with healthy habits if your exercise was boring, your food tasted “meh” and everything you tried to do felt hard?
 Right, not much.
 Find fun movement and exercise, tasty and healthy food, and discover an ease in implementing healthy habits.
 Remember, this is for the rest of your life.
 It’s gotta be good!

 - Have a “no matter what” attitude: Sometimes despite all your best efforts, your weight doesn’t budge for a few days, or a couple of weeks.
 It’s taking longer than you hoped.
 What you need at that point is to believe so firmly in what you want and what you’re doing that you’re willing to stick with it.
 Trust that your body is changing at the cellular level regardless of what the scale says.

 I know these steps don’t sound exciting.
 But my clients who have lost 25lb, 30lb, 40lb know the end result is plenty exciting!

 So, what if weight loss was super easy?
 What if you simply believed that was true?
 Give it try, because isn’t believing that better than lamenting about how hard it is?